-- Music of the 90s, 2000s and 2010s
+- Rock'n'Roll History.

-- Recognition of treble and bass notes
+- Recognition of treble and bass notes.

-- Basic rhythm dictation recognition and music symbols
+- Basic rhythm dictation recognition and music symbols.

-- Drums and guitar basic skills and performance techniques
+- Drums and guitar basic skills and performance techniques.

-- Composition with music technology
+- Band/Ensemble Skills.

 Through observation of student participation, practical and written tests, bookwork and composition assignments, students' achievement and progress will be assessed.
 Practical performance in class will demonstrate students' rhythmic understanding and skills in composition utilizing Bandlab software, improvisation, aural identification, and knowledge of instruments and graphic and conventional notation.